google-code-export/flowplayer-core/flowplayer/trunk/README.txt

   from a foreign domain - BUT backgroundRepeat cannot be used for foreign images.
 - Now allows the embedding HTML to script the player even if the player is loaded from another domain.
 - Added a 'live' property to Clips, used for live streams.
+- A player embedded to a foreign domain now loads images, css files and other resources from the domain where the palyer SWF was loaded from.
+This is to generate shorter embed-codes.

 RC4
 ---